ACADEMIC ADVISING FOR

 • All Accounting majors are required to take MATH 150 (Calculus and Analytic Geometry).
 The prerequisites for MATH 150 are MATH 101 (College Algebra) and MATH 125 (Precalculus).
 Please see an adviser in the Math Department (9th floor HE) to be evaluated with respect to where to begin your Math sequence.

-• The Accounting course sequence begins with ACC 271, ACC 272, ACC 371 and ACC 372.
-These four courses must be taken in sequence, one course at a time.
-Thus, it will take you four semesters to complete these four courses.
-No other Accounting courses may be taken until all four of these are completed with a grade of C or better.
+• The Accounting course sequence begins with ACC 271, ACC 272, and ACC 371.
+These three courses must be taken in sequence, one course at a time.
+Thus, it will take you three semesters to complete these three courses.
+No other Accounting courses may be taken until all three of these are completed with a grade of C or better.

-Similarly, under certain circumstances, the Department may grant permission to take ACC 473 with or before you take ACC 373.
-Again, the department will decide whether to grant such permission based on your academic performance in Accounting classes previously taken at Hunter.
+Under certain circumstances, the Department may grant permission to take ACC 473 with or before you take ACC 373.
+The department will decide whether to grant such permission based on your academic performance in Accounting classes previously taken at Hunter.
 No exceptions will be made to this rule.

-•REGARDING OVER-TALLIES: In general, no permissions will be given to enroll in closed sections.
+• REGARDING OVER-TALLIES: No permissions will be given to enroll in closed sections.

 Exceptions: To receive permission to enroll in a closed class section, three conditions must be present.
 First, you must be a graduating senior, graduating in the CURRENT semester.
 Second, the course must be a requirement for graduation.
 Third, there must be no open sections available for the course.